 Cost savings.
 Fees are pretty low thanks to Estonia being a low-cost country.
 Speaking for my personal situation, this has already halved my admin costs.
 TransferWise integration can give you further savings on currency conversion fees.

 Good service.
 The team is highly responsive and helpful.
 In most cases, their excellent FAQ already has the answers to everything you need to know.
-When something is still unclear, the team usually responds pretty quickly.
+When something is still unclear, the team typically responds very quickly.

 You might still wonder why you should set up in a country you might have few (if any) relations with.
 Well, when you have an international online business, you can start looking around globally for a service that best matches your needs.
 That doesn’t necessarily have to be in your home country.
 For me, Estonia’s e-Residency with Xolo Leap ticked a number of boxes.